 The lack of control and susceptibility to curve balls can be a tough pill to swallow.

 It's important it is to remember that you can't control how other people are going to act, all you can do is keep your reactions in check.

-When you feel that someone has wronged you or is acting in a way, that from your perspective, is completely unreasonable, instead of passing judgment ask yourself "I wonder what's going on in their life that's making them act like this?"
+When you feel like someone has wronged you or is acting completely unreasonable. instead of passing judgment, ask yourself "I wonder what's going on in their life that's making them act like this?"

 It can help you look at stressful situations from a whole different perspective.

 My husband and I got together by accident.
-He wasn't looking to move on with a serious relationship and I certainly wasn't looking to marry a man with three kids.
+He wasn't looking to move on with a serious relationship and I certainly wasn't planning on marrying a man with three kids and an ex wife.
 But it happened.

 It was pretty simple love story.
 No scandal.
 No dirty little secrets.